Identifiable Energy-based Representations: An Application to Estimating Heterogeneous Causal Effects: Introduction

 \section{Introduction}

 Average treatment effect (ATE) is arguably the most popular estimand in the causal inference literature.
 With the ATE, one measures if a treatment is effective on average over a population of individuals.
 However, even if we estimate an ATE accurately, we can not conclude if a treatment is beneficial for a particular individual.
 In order to get treatment effect estimates for one individual, we condition the ATE on the individual of interest, and arrive at the {\it conditional} average treatment effect (CATE).
-CATEs know successful applications in areas such as healthcare, education and economics.
+CATEs know successful applications in areas such as healthcare and education.

-While clinical trials represent the gold standard for causal inference, they often have a small number of individuals and narrow inclusion criteria, rendering them unsuitable for use in estimating the causal effects conditional on some particular values of the confounding variables (covariates).
-On the other hand, observational datasets are becoming increasingly available, but require careful attention as they may have unobserved biases.
+While clinical trials represent the gold standard for causal inference, they often have a small number of individuals and narrow inclusion criteria, rendering them unsuitable for use in estimating the causal effects conditional on some particular individual's confounding variables (covariates).
+On the other hand, observational datasets are becoming increasingly available, but require careful attention to the biases in the datasets.
 There is growing interest in leveraging observational data to estimate CATEs, e.g., electronic healthcare records used to determine which patients should get what treatments, or school records to optimize educational policy in low- and high-income communities.

-A fundamental assumption of no unobserved biases for causal inference on observational data is called the strong ignorability assumption \citep{rosenbaum1983central,rosenbaum1984reducing,rosenbaum1985constructing}, also known as the unconfoundedness assumption.
-Ignorability assumes independence between the potential outcomes of interest and the treatment variable, conditional on the confounding covariates.
-Because this assumption is untestable, we often feed all the observed covariates into a regression model to estimate causal effects from observational data.
-To handle all these complex covariates in estimation, a variety of machine learning (ML) models \citep{Alaa2017BayesianIO,shalit2017estimating, wager2018estimation, yoon2018ganite,hahn2020bayesian} and debiased ML methods (also known as CATE learners) \citep{nie2017quasi,chernozhukov2018double,foster2019orthogonal,kunzel2019metalearners,kennedy2020optimal} have been proposed in recent literature.

-Despite these advances, estimating CATEs remains challenging for a number of reasons, especially in the space of moderate or high dimensional covariates.
-First, we never observe two individuals with the same covariates.
-Moreover, the treated and control population are imbalanced due to treatment assignment bias.
-Furthermore, it is possible to observe no or very few treated or control individuals in some region of the data-space.
-When a CATE estimator's expected risk is upper bounded by $Cn^{-\frac{1}{2}}$ for some positive constant $C$, we call it $\sqrt{n}$-consistent.
-Constructing such a $\sqrt{n}$-consistent CATE estimator is plausible if the CATE function is smooth or low-dimensional.
-However, the classic theory of nonparametric regression \citep{stone1980optimal} implies that the smoothness requirement becomes more restrictive as the input dimension increases; see \Cref{sect:setup} for more detailed discussion.